 The Board considers, and where necessary, updates, the Board skills matrix at least annually to ensure that as ReadyTech develops, the Board comprises the appropriate mix of skills, expertise, experience and diversity.

-The Board is continuing to review its Board Skills Matrix to ensure the Board has the skills needed, on a forward looking basis, to address the existing and emerging combined business, especially in light of the recent IT Vision acquisition.
+The Board is continuing to review its Board Skills Matrix to ensure the Board has the skills needed, on a forward looking basis, to address the existing and emerging combined business.